Boston Scientific Greenlight

 The Greenlight system was developed by Laserscope, then AMS (now Boston Scientific) to treat Benign Prostate Hyperplasia (BPH) through the use of a high power laser.
-Working initially on the HPS and later carrying much of the work forward in the redesigned XPS system shown above.
+Working initially on the HPS and later carrying much of the work forward in the redesigned XPS system shown below.
 StudioRed conducted user research to drive its durable, portable design.

 With the exception of the surgical hand piece, the product was designed for use outside the sterile field, managed by nurses but viewed by doctors.
-In addition to the new AMS branded design language we also developed the surgical tools and onscreen Graphical User Interface.
+In addition to the new AMS branded design language, we also developed the surgical tools and onscreen Graphical User Interface.

 Our prototype shop created cast urethane test units and led the in-house production of the first units, proving the concept functionality and beating the scheduled delivery.

 Extensive surgical research was completed along with mobile transport studies.
 The result was implemented into unique surgical handle design which lead to significant and immediate market acceptance.
 Also new bumper and strap down methods were integrated into the system.

 The User Interface research lead to changes in screen layout based on information hierarchies, colors and contrast and word length variations including the German language.
 For use with the yellow lens glasses (safe for this color laser) this intensified the layout challenge.

 The design was derived from the surgical scenarios, room layouts, component cooling requirements, access and usage objectives.
 The unit had to project the screen location to persons both inside and outside the sterile field which drove the display’s articulation but it also had to fold down for van transportation.
 Service access was optimized through hinged doors which had the EMI skins embedded within them which made access fast and simple